Skyhawk172/SmallGridDithers/README.md

 inputs regarding the stellar spectrum, distance, and exposure time and saves the output images in a separate folder.

+Note that the image size for MIRI and NIRCam (Short wave & Long wave) are hardcoded in the function "prepareSpectrum".
+The default values are 64, 109, and 222 pixels across for MIRI, NIRCam short wave, and NIRCam long wave, respectively.
+The user may need to change these values accordingly.

 Command-line arguments (-- for optional):
 *  -h, --help         show this help message and exit
 *  -I Instrument      JWST instrument
 *  -f FILTER          Filter to use
 *  -step STEP         Dither grid step size (default: 20 mas)
 *  -jitter JITTER     sigma Jitter (default: 0 mas)
+*  --webbpsf          use if images were created with WebbPSF
 *  --t T              effective temperature (default: Solar T=5800 K)
 *  --z Z              metallicity (default: Solar z=0)
 *  --g G              surface gravity (default: Solar log_g=4.44)